ng-Classic/ng-classic/aio/content/guide/file-structure.md

 This default behavior is suitable for a typical "multi-repo" development style where each application resides in its own workspace.
 Beginners and intermediate users are encouraged to use `ng new` to create a separate workspace for each application.

-Angular also supports workspaces with [multiple projects](#multiple-projects).
+Angular Classicalso supports workspaces with [multiple projects](#multiple-projects).
-This type of development environment is suitable for advanced users who are developing [shareable libraries](guide/glossary#library), and for enterprises that use a "monorepo" development style, with a single repository and global configuration for all Angular projects.
+This type of development environment is suitable for advanced users who are developing [shareable libraries](guide/glossary#library), and for enterprises that use a "monorepo" development style, with a single repository and global configuration for all Angular Classicprojects.

 To set up a monorepo workspace, you should skip the creating the root application.
 See [Setting up for a multi-project workspace](#multiple-projects) below.